JorgeAlcaras/jorgealcaras/README.md

 **✨ Neovim Enthusiast:** As a Neovim enthusiast, I've crafted a killer configuration in Lua for a sublime coding experience.

-**💻 Tech Stack:** 👨‍💻 Proficient in C++, Java, and Lua.
+**💻 Tech Stack:** Proficient in C++, Java, and Lua.
 Turning code into functional art.

 **🚀 Projects:**
-1. 🌟 **Neovim Configuration in Lua:** Crafting the ultimate Neovim setup for seamless coding.
+1. 🌟 **Neovim configuration in Lua:** Crafting the ultimate Neovim setup for seamless coding.
-2. 🧮 **Java Calculator:** Developed a powerful calculator application in Java.
+2. 🧮 **Calculator in Java:** Developed a powerful calculator application in Java.
 3. 💡 **Programming Fundamentals Exercises in C++:** Created various exercises to master programming fundamentals.

 **🕹️ Gaming Enthusiast:** I'm a dedicated gamer, mastering the art of CS:GO 2 and Valorant.
 Ready for the next level!